-It’s time to tackle a question we get asked a lot: if I work with freelancers, do I need employers’ liability insurance?
+Everyone needs a little extra help from time to time.
+Which brings us to a question we get asked a lot: do I need employers’ liability for freelancers?

 What is employers’ liability insurance?